Connect with us on X Connect with us on Facebook Read our most recent blog Watch us on YouTube Connect with us on Instagram

 • MLGW partners with TVA and other local power companies across the Tennessee Valley to offer the EnergyRight program, which features EV information as well as incentives for qualified energy efficiency improvements at your home or business.
 With great graphics, the EV section offers easy-to-understand information on electric vehicle purchase, maintenance, charging and more.
 Check out the new Driving EVolution blog , featuring short, informative posts with links to help you learn more about how an EV can fit into your lifestyle.

-• Tennessee now has a Drive Electric license plate with a portion of proceeds supporting DET's work.
-Look for the specialty plate option when it's time to renew your vehicle registration.
+• Tennessee has a Drive Electric license plate with a portion of proceeds supporting DET's work.
+Look for the specialty plate option when it's time to renew your vehicle registration, regardless of the vehicle you drive today.

-• MLGW is working with local EV owners and enthusiasts to create a Drive Electric Tennessee chapter in the area to increase awareness through communications and events, including future Ride and Drive opportunities
+• MLGW worked with local EV owners and enthusiasts to create the Drive Electric Memphis chapter to increase awareness through communications and events, including future Ride and Drive opportunities.
+We have a quick monthly call and host events at least quarterly.
+Email DriveElectricMemphis@gmail.com to learn about chapter activities and help plan or participate in upcoming events.

-• MLGW is assisting fleet owners in planning for EV fleet adoption, including sharing available grant opportunities, handling new service requests to accommodate onsite EV charging infrastructure and evaluating companies’ long-term plans to ensure the electric system will be ready to support massive new electric loads.
+• MLGW is assisting fleet owners in planning for EV fleet adoption, including sharing available grant opportunities, handling new service requests to accommodate onsite EV charging infrastructure and evaluating companies’ long-term plans to ensure the electric system will be ready to support their future electric loads.

 EV Charging Infrastructure